EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

  columns such as `dose` or `tissue` or `treatment` can be added, and these columns will be joined with your `.mut` file to capture that information and associate it with each mutation.

+### Other Notes

+When first importing a `.mut` file, it is preferred to keep non-variant rows.
+This allows the calculuation of mutation frequencies.
+The data set can be pared down later to include only mutations of interest (SNVs, indels, SVs, or any combination).

 To be filled in more...